“World class. Truly something special.”

 What others are saying

-“Dr. Pho was the opening keynoter for the 16th Annual Healthcare Internet Conference (HCIC) in November 2012, a gathering of approximately 700 hospital and health system web leaders.
+“Dr. Pho was the opening keynoter for the 16th Annual Healthcare Internet Conference (HCIC), a gathering of approximately 700 hospital and health system web leaders.
 His kick-off was a superb way to launch this annual conference with a nice blend of information, humor and humility.
 This session created a buzz of discussions and questions that carried through the meeting.

 He was on point, had a polished and poised style and held the attention of the audience.
 Some comments from our attendees included: